 Micro Influencers have approximately 1.000 – 50.000 followers.
 There is no clear dividing line though.
 It's a fact, however, that a few high-quality real followers lead to higher engagement rates.
 The audience of a Micro Influencer is smaller, but more committed and enthusiastic.
 In many cases the Micro Influencer's content is more authentic and niche, creating a deeper connection with potential customers.
 They have a great deal of authority in their niche and have a loyal community of followers who trust their word.

 Micro Influencers are worth a closer look by brands because of the enthusiasm and passion they share with their followers.
 If genuine interest and engagement are your goals, consider partnering with Micro Influencers.

 Why it works

 Influencer Marketing is currently not only one of the biggest buzzwords, it's also one of the biggest opportunities in digital marketing.
-It can be a huge asset for almost any business, especially in your section, the food industry.
+It can be a huge asset for almost any business, especially in your section, the travel and also food industry.
 Why?
-Because food is extremely popular on social media.
-Fashion, music, movies or yoga aren't everybody's passion, but we all eat food.
-And food is a very visual theme.
+Because travel and food, both are extremely popular on social media.

 more engagement is generated by pictures and videos (visual content) than by text-based content.